hideakikondo/django-test/README.md

 # About

-This project is a tset for django framework.
+This project is a test for django framework.